vele616/monorepo/packages/jobboard/website/content/jobs/director-of-marketing-luckbox-zFDeU.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/luckbox"
 companyWebsite: "https://luckbox.com/"
-summary: "Luckbox is looking for a director of marketing that has 2+ years experience managing a team at a high growth company."
+summary: "Luckbox is looking for a Director of Marketing that has 2+ years experience managing a team at a high growth company."
 summaryBackup: "Excited about #marketing, #management, #content?
 Check out this job post!"
-featured: 20
+featured: 15
 ---

 ## Job description